Ethan Lazuk

 Meanwhile, the “individual creator” information refers to things like the “reactions” numbers we saw in those LinkedIn posts.

-Here are two points of clarification around these announcements from Danny Sullivan, Google Search Liaison (compliments of Hamsterdam Part 32). 😉
+Here are two points of clarification around these announcements from Danny Sullivan, Google Search Liaison (referenced in Hamsterdam Part 32).

-But here in this “hidden gems” explanation is where we might have found the answer to us seeing more social posts ranking:
+Second, and here in this “hidden gems” explanation, we might have found the answer to us seeing more social posts ranking:

 The line that sticks out is, “this type of content.”

-But what I wonder is if another “type of content” that hadn’t “surfaced as well in results in the past” included social media posts, like from X and LinkedIn.
+What I wonder is whether another “type of content” that hadn’t “surfaced as well in results in the past” included social media posts, like from X and LinkedIn?

-In the November announcement, we also learned that Perspectives was coming to desktop.
+In that November announcement, we also learned that Perspectives was coming to desktop.

-Arguably, Perspectives and hidden gems were a combo attempt, in part, to surface more social content organically throughout Google’s surfaces.
+Arguably, Perspectives and hidden gems were a combo attempt to surface more social content organically throughout Google Search surfaces.

-Even though Reddit, Quora, and LinkedIn articles have gotten much of the attention so far, social content from other platforms has also been appearing in Search more often (at least anecdotally).
+Reddit, Quora, and LinkedIn articles have gotten much of the attention so far, but social content from other platforms has also been appearing in Search more often (at least anecdotally).

 At the time, I felt this implied Perspectives was a feature of some consequence, worthy of testing.
 Now I just believe it was part of the larger paradigm shift toward experience-based content, in general.